 Hospitalization or a sudden medical emergency at the finish line or elsewhere does not relieve a notified runner from his or her obligation to participate in drug testing and provide a sample if possible.
 Cases involving a medical emergency will be handled on a case-by-case basis to balance the runner’s health and well-being which is paramount with the right to complete the drug testing.
 Whenever possible, the certified drug test official or a WSER official will be allowed to remain with the runner to oversee that drug testing protocols are followed.

 If the independent administrator finds that a runner’s Sample A tests positive for a performance-enhancing drug (banned substance), it will report the finding to the Run Director.
-The Run Director will notify the WSER board of trustees.
+The Run Director will notify the WSER board of directors.
 The Run Director will also provide written notice to the runner that he or she tested positive for a banned substance.

 The runner can accept the Sample A positive finding or request that Sample B be tested.